devopscoaching101/Jenkins/JenkinsInstallation.md

 $  apt-get update
 $  apt-get install jenkins

+# OR with script

+from current directory ,download installjenkins.sh then
+$ chmod +x installjenkins.sh
+$ ./installjenkins.sh

 # check if jenkins is running
 by default, jenkins will run on port 8080 ,we will check if that port is being used by jenkins
 $ netstat -tunlp |grep 8080